AdvancedPhotonSource/cohere/docs/source/config_rec.rst

 Partial coherence
 +++++++++++++++++
 | Partial coherence triggers recalculation of coherence array for the amplitudes in reciprocal space.
-After first coherence array is determined, it is used for convolution in subsequent iteration.
+After coherence array is determined, it is used for convolution in subsequent iteration.
 The coherence array is updated as defined by the pc_interval.
+Partial coherence feature is active if the interval is defined and the algorithm sequence contains algorithm with partial coherence.

 - pc_interval:
 | defines iteration interval between coherence update.